Emerson Barrett

 Jessica Taetle

 Jessica Taetle is a Computational Media major from Atlanta, Georgia.
 Although her work is typically more involved with software than with literature, she became interested in research about women in science fiction during a science fiction course that Dr. Lisa Yaszek taught.
 She then began working as a WST partner with Dr. Yaszek in her Science Fiction Lab.
-The research team studied women in science fiction in the 1970s.
+The research team has studied women in science fiction in the 1970s.
 Jessica says that working in the lab and discussing works by authors such as Octavia Butler has changed her perspective on science fiction, and she has been surprised by how much her research experience has influenced her goals and career path.
 Jessica is also involved with outdoor recreation and Fair Fight Action.

 Naqiya Ujjainwala